basarat/cab/README.md

 # cab
-Code Analysis Buddy
+Code Analysis B__.
 Gives in depth analysis and a dev environment for TypeScript that is:

 * easy to install
 * easy to use